TL;DR

 What makes a Schopenhauer edition “good”

-Translation style
+1) Translation style

-Notes and introductions
+2) Notes and introductions

-Quick recommendations by reader type
+Quick recommendations by reader type1) Total beginner

 Goal: get the core diagnosis and vocabulary without drowning.